KollegeApply logo

 • Professional Development: The rigorous training and research experience gained during a PhD program fosters professional growth and development.

-• Analytical and Critical Thinking: A PhD program emphasizes the development of analytical and critical thinking skills that prepares the learner for industrial and research careers.
+• Analytical and Critical Thinking: A PhD program emphasizes the development of analytical and critical thinking skills that prepare the learner for industrial and research careers.

-To get registered in PhD Biochemistry requires to qualify MSc or MPhil with at least 55%, Entrance exam cut-off marks, Personal Interview/Project Proposal and Group Discussion rounds.
+To get registered in PhD Biochemistry, one needs to qualify MSc or MPhil with at least 55%, Entrance exam cut-off marks, Personal Interview/Project Proposal, and Group Discussion rounds.

-• Students completed MSc Biology, Biochemistry, Biotechnology, or other biological streams are eligible for PhD in Biochemistry.
+• Students who completed MSc Biology, Biochemistry, Biotechnology, or other biological streams are eligible for a PhD in Biochemistry.

-• Candidates with MPhil degree can also apply.
-However, it is not mandatory to have such a degree for PhD.
+• Candidates with an MPhil degree can also apply.
+However, it is not mandatory to have such a degree for a PhD.

 PhD Biochemistry admission is based on cut-off marks scored in the entrance exam.
 Some common entrance exams are UGC NET, SET, CSIR_UGC NET, ICMR, DBT, etc.